Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: Conclusions

-As an important detail not affecting our conclusions we note that, in addition to the multipole field it will be necessary to apply a weaker bias field in the order of some $10$ mT along the converter axis to avoid depolarization in the region around $r=0,$\ where the multipole field is zero.
-In addition, we can consider using axial magnetic pinch fields to increase $V_{\mathrm{trap}}$ and thereby the density of the UCN, however for an extended energy spectrum.
-For extraction the field on one end needs to be ramped down, so that an iris type UCN valve might be more appropriate for this case.
-An extended UCN spectrum would be interesting if UCN of any velocity are beneficial for the experiment, such as UCN transmission experiments, or in combination with a phase space transformation by letting the UCN rise against the gravitational field.
-Note however that extraction of such a UCN spectrum will be a challenge.
+As an important detail not affecting our conclusions we note that, in addition to the multipole field, it will be necessary to apply a bias field in the order of some $10$\ $\mathrm{mT}$ along the converter axis to avoid depolarization in the region around $r=0,$\ where the multipole field is zero.
+In addition, we can consider using axial magnetic pinch fields to increase $V_{\mathrm{trap}}$ and thereby the density of the UCN for an extended energy spectrum.
+For extraction, the field at one end needs to be ramped down, so that an iris type UCN valve might be most appropriate for this case.
+An extended UCN spectrum would be interesting if UCN of any velocity were beneficial, such as in UCN transmission experiments, or in combination with a phase space transformation by letting the UCN rise against the gravitational field.
+Note however that low-loss extraction of such a UCN spectrum will be a challenge.
 On the other hand, some studies might be performed in situ using static pinch fields, such as experiments on UCN upscattering in superfluid $^{4}$He, for which any increase in UCN density will be very welcome.